nutanix-cloud-native/opendocs/docs/gpt-in-a-box/vm/v0.3/custom_model.md

 # Custom Model Support
+In some cases you may want to use a custom model, e.g. a custom fine-tuned model.
 We provide the capability to generate a MAR file with custom model files and start an inference server using it with Torchserve.

 ## Generate Model Archive File for Custom Models

+!!! note
+    The model archive files should be placed in a directory accessible by the Nutanix package, e.g. /home/ubuntu/models/&lt;custom_model_name&gt;/model_files.
+This directory will be passed to the --model_path argument.
+You'll also need to provide the --mar_output path where you want the model archive export to be stored.

 Run the following command for generating the Model Archive File (MAR) with the Custom Model files :
 ```
 python3 $WORK_DIR/llm/generate.py --skip_download [--repo_version <REPO_VERSION> --handler <CUSTOM_HANDLER_PATH>] --model_name <CUSTOM_MODEL_NAME> --model_path <MODEL_PATH> --mar_output <MAR_EXPORT_PATH>